 Recipients for Endowed/Donor scholarships are selected by the Office of Financial Aid.
 No separate application is necessary in order to be considered for these special funds.
 All eligible students will be considered for scholarships and will be notified beginning in the summer and continuing throughout the academic year.
 If you are selected as a recipient for an endowed scholarship, the funds will be used to replace, not supplement, dollar for dollar your current institutional grant since these funds are already a part of the College's budget and your student's maximum institutional eligibility was already determined.
-Those students who had an Endowed/Donor Scholarships in 2021-2022 were renewed for the 2022-2023 academic year provided they still met the scholarship criteria.
-Please note, the College strongly encourages any Endowed/Donor scholarship recipient to write a thank you note to the current contact for their fund(s).
-Until a student has completed this request, they will continue to receive reminders from Institutional Advancement.
+Those students who had an Endowed/Donor Scholarships in 2022-2023 were renewed for the 2023-2024 academic year provided they still met the scholarship criteria.
+Please note, Institutional Advancement strongly encourages any Endowed/Donor scholarship recipient to write a thank you note to the current contact for their fund(s).